Michael Moebius

-Michael Moebius is a German pop-art artist who became internationally known for his photorealistic Bubblegum portraits of icons of popular culture, as well as for a landmark copyright lawsuit in which a U.S. federal court awarded him 120 million USD in 2023.
+Michael Moebius is a German pop-art artist who became internationally known for his photorealistic Bubblegum portraits of icons of popular culture, as well as for a landmark copyright lawsuit in which a U.S. federal court awarded him US$120 million in 2023.

 Early life and education

 Michael Moebius was born in 1968 in Pirna, East Germany.
 He initially trained in engineering and construction before being conscripted into the East German army shortly before the fall of the Berlin Wall, where he served as a tank driver.
 In the mid-1990s he studied anatomy as a guest student at the Dresden Academy of Fine Arts (Hochschule für Bildende Künste Dresden) and moved to Los Angeles in 1998 to pursue an international career as an artist.

 In 2000 Moebius was discovered by Playboy founder Hugh Hefner and began working as an official Playboy illustrator and pin-up artist.
 During this period his focus gradually shifted toward pop art.
 In 2012 he created his first two Bubblegum portraits of Marilyn Monroe and Audrey Hepburn – works that would later become among his most recognizable pieces.

 The Bubblegum series achieved worldwide visibility and was reproduced millions of times without authorization.